GiraffeTools/Documentation/_documentation/1_basics_1_workflow_editor.md

 which have a lot of output-ports.).

 ## Connecting nodes
-Now, suppose you've created a skull stripping node (`fsl.BET`) and a node to save the results (`io_DataSink`), it's trivially easy to connect them.
+Now, suppose you've created a skull stripping node (`fsl.BET`) and a node to perform 'linear image regisration' (`fsl.flirt`), it's trivially easy to connect them.
 Just click on an output-port and drag your cursor towards another node's input-port, which draws a line between the two ports.
-To save the results of our skull stripping, we could for example connect the `out_file` output-port from the BET-node (representing the skullstripped structural file) with the `Bet_results` input-port from `io_DataSink` node (representing the file(s) to be saved).
+To use the results of our skull stripping, we could for example connect the `out_file` output-port from the BET-node (representing the skullstripped structural file) with the `in_file` input-port from the `fsl.flirt` node (representing the file to be used for image registration).

 <figure>
 	<a href="{{ site.url }}{{ site.baseurl }}/documentation/images/connecting_nodes.gif"><img